symonb/symonb.github.io/docs/math/filters/filters_theory.md

 # Discretization

 When we compare discretized and continuous plots - clearly one of them contains more information than the other.
 We can decide how much data is lost during discretization by choosing sampling frequency but anyway, some won't be collected.
 Given a first-order system, the impulse response in the time domain is described as $e^{-t}$, when we discretize this response we have: $e^{-nT}$ where $T$ is the sampling period and $n $ are consecutive samples.
 What value is in between samples?
-For well-known systems like this, it is obvious but for an unknown system with sparse sampling, it can be challenging.
+For well-known systems like this, it is obvious but for an unknown system with sparse sampling - it can be challenging.

 [![image](images/Zrzut%20ekranu%202022-11-22%20140731.png)](images/Zrzut%20ekranu%202022-11-22%20140731.png){:class="img-responsive"}

-In real-life scenarios usually we deal with continuous systems that we discretize, then perform a digital control loop on it, and at the end send outputs as continuous signals.
-Since it is impossible to perfectly match analog prototypes with digital versions, there are a few methods of discretization.
+In real-life scenarios, we usually deal with continuous systems that we can sample at some frequency (with different sensors), then perform a digital control loop on it to achieve desired control signals (discrete values for sampled inputs), and at the end send these control signals as continuous signals (with DAC _Digital to Analog Converter_) to our analogue plant.
+During the designing process, we want to see how our plant behaves and responds to different input signals (to accurately design the controller or to understand its properties).
+To do so we need to discretize our system and then perform analyses with digital signals or design a digital controller.
+Since it is impossible to match analogue prototypes with digital versions perfectly, there are a few methods of discretization.
 Each one gives a slightly (sometimes more than slightly) different final transform function (in $z$ domain):

 - Impulse invariance
 - Zero-Order-Hold